 ByteSync is broadly comparable to remote file backup solutions that use protocols such as FTP or SFTP.
 It can complement or replace them.

 It can be used to quickly check the integrity of one or more backup copies and excels at resynchronizing large data sets between remote computers and networks.
 A special feature is that it can associate 2 to 5 participants in the same synchronization session.

-The reason why ByteSync offers such ease of use, speed of analysis, and high synchronization performance is because the solution’s features leverage the power of the Cloud and rsync.
+The reason why ByteSync offers such ease of use, speed of analysis, and high synchronization performance is because the solution’s features leverage the power of the Cloud and delta copy (rsync-like algorithms).